 If you’re looking to study abroad, higher education (enseignement supérieur) in France attracts many international students.
-With high quality French universities, grandes écoles (similar to Ivy League universities) and specialised schools offering a wide range of courses at nominal fees, it’s no surprise that France attracts a quarter of a million foreign students who study abroad in France every year.
+With high-quality French universities, grandes écoles (similar to Ivy League universities), as well as specialized schools offering a wide range of courses at nominal fees, it’s no surprise that France attracts a quarter of a million foreign students who study abroad in France every year.

-More than 287,000 international students come to study abroad at France’s universitues and higher education institutions every year, making it the fourth most popular student study destination abroad after the US, UK and Australia.
+More than 287,000 international students come to study abroad at France’s universities and higher education institutions every year, making it the fourth most popular student study destination abroad after the US, UK, and Australia.
 A third of French PhDs are awarded to students from outside France, and almost half of all academic papers are co-authored with at least one foreign colleague.